Rubber Bullets Were Called “Too Dangerous For Crowds” In 2002. Police Still Use Them

-People are protesting across the country right now, demanding change after the killing of George Floyd.
-Although many of these protests are peaceful, in several cases, participants are being met by police in riot gear, who are using extreme crowd control methods, including tear gas — a chemical weapon that was banned in war in 1993 — and rubber bullets, which can do some serious damage.
+People are protesting across the United States as well as globally in the UK, Ireland, Germany, New Zealand, France, Italy, Syria and Brazil, demanding change after the killing of George Floyd.
+Although the protests around and world, as well as many in the US are peaceful, in several cases, participants are being met by police in riot gear, who are using extreme crowd control methods, including tear gas — a chemical weapon that was banned in war in 1993 — and rubber bullets, which can do some serious damage.

 "Nonlethal" bullets were first used in the the 1800s by British policeman, according to TIME. "[They] first hit upon the idea of using ammunition that administered blunt force instead of penetrating the body, starting with modified broom handles and then adopting wooden bullets made out of teak," the writer of the post explains.
 "Citing safety concerns over splintering rounds, Brits on the home front made the change to rubber bullets."